lindseysim/web-common/README.md

 For modal dialog usage, ensure your dependency-manager/import-function is caching requires/imports of the `common` object, or that you are passing the object by reference.
 Calling multiple instances of `common.ui` in the same window can result in odd behavior for modal management.

 When a modal function is first called, this library appends a hidden div to `body` to handle modals/dialogs.
 This includes a container div (`#cm-modal-container`), an outer modal div (`#cm-modal-outer`) with absolute positioning, and an inner div (`.cm-modal-inner`) which represents the actual dialog.
+You may (and are in fact recommended to) tweak the CSS rules attached to these as necessary.

 Only one modal may be open at a time.
 Opening another modal will replace the current one.